Vic-Orlands/Interview-Problem/README.md

-# Knack
+# React.js
-An employee directory site with a custom survey builder
+An interview problem